 The Associated Students of Kapi'olani Community College Student Congress is a Chartered Student Organization of the University of Hawai'i system.
 Student Congress is the official channel between students and the College administration.
-By charter, all students who have paid their Student Congress fees and maintain a GPR of 2.0 or higher are eligible to become regular voting members of the Student Congress.
-Elections are held each spring for At-Large positions from which the Congress members elect the executive board, including the chair, vice-chair, treasurer, secretary, and public relations officer.
-The number of At-Large seats is equal to the current number of Registered Clubs and Boards recognized by the OSA at the end of the previous academic year.
-Student Congress general meetings are open to all students at the College.
-For additional information, contact the advisor at (808) 734-9580.
+By charter, all students who have paid their Student Congress fees, have Kapi'olani CC as their home campus, enrolled in at least six-credits, and maintain a GPA of 2.0 or higher are eligible to apply to be a Member-At-Large member of the Student Congress.
+Elections are held each spring for At-Large positions from which the Congress members elect the executive board, including the president, vice president, treasurer, secretary, and communications officer.
+The number of At-Large seats is equal to the current number of Registered Independent Organizations recognized by the OSL at the end of the previous academicyear.
+Student Congress general meetings are open to all fee-paying students at the College.
+For additional information, contact kapccsc@hawaii.edu or (808) 734-9580.